ansemjo/blerial/README.md

 Carrier board for a transparent Bluetooth 5.0 BLE to UART bridge based on [JiNan Huamao HM-17 modules](http://www.jnhuamao.cn/bluetooth.asp).

 There is loads of such modules on Aliexpress and elsewhere.
-However, what sets this module apart is the coin cell battery on the bottom side, which provides enough juice to power the board before it is connected to any device – allowing you to connect already and capture the very first few packets, as soon as they come in.
+However, what sets this module apart is the coin cell battery on the bottom side, which provides enough juice to power the board before it is physically connected to any device – allowing you to connect the serial console already and capture the very first few packets, as soon as they come in.

 * coin cell holder for CR2032 powers up the board for connection